jasp-stats/jasp-desktop/Docs/development/jasp-build-guide-linux.md

 ### Installing Qt Creator / Qt

 Similar to Windows and macOS, you can download and install the Qt Framework from Qt website, [here](https://www.qt.io/download).

+> 💡 Sometimes, dependeing on your Linux distribution, you might be able to get the Qt libraries using your package manger.
+For instance, if you are running any variant of an Arch Linux, e.g., Manjaro, `pacman` readily offers the latest build of the Qt libraries, and you can download it by running the following command, `pacman -Syu qt6`.

 ### Configuring and Building JASP Desktop